Webhooks

 Signature verification

-All webhook requests sent by DataOne are signed to allow partners to verify their authenticity and integrity.
+All webhook requests sent by D•One are signed to allow partners to verify their authenticity and integrity.

 Each request includes a signature generated using the shared secret.
 Partners are required to verify this signature before processing the webhook event.